Coinbase blames Visa for glitch that overcharged users

 This autonomous 3D scanner figures out where it needs to look

-While Coinbase has had its fair share of technical issues the last few months, it seems the latest one may not be their fault.
+While Coinbase has had its fair share of technical issues the last few months, it seems the latest one may not be its fault.

-Earlier today reports started coming in across social media and reddit that Coinbase users were seeing strange charges on their credit and debit cards.
+Earlier today reports started coming in across social media and Reddit that Coinbase users were seeing strange charges on their credit and debit cards.
 Many of these were users being double-charged for a past transaction, although there were also some (unconfirmed) reports of people being hit with as many as 50 duplicate charges.

 Understandably, users have been freaking out.
 It’s never fun to be charged more than you should have been, especially when it overdraws your bank account or maxes out your credit card.

-While it was initially unclear what was causing the issue (some were even alleging that Coinbase was withdrawing unauthorized money out of user’s bank accounts) we’ve now heard from Coinbase and have some clarity on what happened.
+While it was initially unclear what was causing the issue (some were even alleging that Coinbase was withdrawing unauthorized money out of user bank accounts) we’ve now heard from Coinbase and have some clarity on what happened.

-According to Coinbase, the issue was a problem related to their credit card processing rails, and can be traced back to Visa.
+According to Coinbase, the issue was a problem related to its credit card processing rails, and can be traced back to Visa.
 Specifically, it’s the result of Visa reversing and recharging past charges in wake of a decision to classify Coinbase transactions as “cash advances”.

 As background, last week most banks and card issuers changed the Merchant Category Code (MCC) for Coinbase, meaning all transactions would now be classified as cash advances (which typically means your bank charges a higher fee).
 None of these extra fees go to Coinbase, and it’s ultimately a negative for the startup since the higher fee will likely lead to a decline in users purchasing cryptocurrency with their credit cards.